ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 ---
 slug: champions-2025
-title: 'Open science with a Latin American identity: meet the new group of people and projects of the rOpenSci Champions Program.'
+title: 'Open Science with a Latin American Identity: Meet the New Cohort of the rOpenSci Champions Program'
 author:
 - Ana Carolina Moreno
 - Diana Garcia Cortes